Cricket-English cricket rife with racism, my life made "hell" says Rafiq | Sports-Games

 "If we're not in an emergency, we're approaching one, he said."
 TOXIC ATMOSPHERE

-Rafiq said there was a toxic atmosphere at Yorkshire under captain Gary Ballance, vice-captain Tim Bresnan, head coach Andrew Gale and Moxon, saying the constant racist abuse let him have suicidal thoughts.
+Rafiq said things improved at Yorkshire when Australian Jason Gillespie was head coach but turned toxic after he left in 2016 under captain Gary Ballance, vice-captain Tim Bresnan, head coach Andrew Gale and Moxon, saying the constant racist abuse let him have suicidal thoughts.
 Recalling a night out during a 2017 pre-season tour, Rafiq said: "We were in a place and Gary Ballance walks over and goes: ‘Why are you talking to him?
 You know he’s a Paki.’
 This happened in front of team mates.
 It happened in front of coaching staff."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)